Weijtmans/Prompting-guide-for-Lawyers/README.md

-# Prompting Hand-out for Lawyers - React App
+# Prompting Hand-out for Lawyers

 A modern, user-friendly React application for the prompting guide for lawyers.
 Built with React, TypeScript, Vite, and Tailwind CSS (with shadcn/ui design system).